Fibre bundle framework for unitary quantum fault tolerance: Quantum information preliminaries: quantum fault tolerance

 For applications like proving the threshold theorem, the error model should also specify the probabilities of the different kinds of errors, but for the purposes of this paper, we won't need to think about probabilities; it is sufficient for us to just focus on the sets of errors.
 This typically means that we want the error model to contain only the likely errors and exclude errors which are possible but very unlikely.

-The set $\Errors$ of storage errors, by its \emph{physical} definition --- which is \emph{not} the definition most of this paper will go by --- contains the set of errors that may occur on an encoded qudit anywhere during a time step.
-In particular, this definition makes physical allowance for a storage error $E \in \Errors$ to occur even during a time step where a logical gate $U$ is implemented (though its impact shall be characterized as a gate error, to be discussed in the next paragraph).
-For our fault tolerance analysis, however, the role of $\Errors$ is simply the set of possible errors that we assign to a pure wait time step.
+For our fault tolerance analysis, the role of $\Errors$ is simply the set of possible errors that we assign to a pure wait time step.
 A wait time step is shown as an ``empty'' extended rectangle in Figure \ref{fig:exRec}, i.e. where we only have two EC procedures at the two ends of the extended rectangle, sandwiching no physical or logical gate.

 Mathematically and without loss of generality, let us think of a gate error as acting \emph{after} a perfect implementation of the desired physical gate.
 That is, suppose the actual implementation of the gate did not realize the desired unitary $U$ but instead some other operator